ndbabb/rails-optimistic-locking-with-hashes/README.md

 Some disadvantages: 1) Overhead in computing the hash and additional queries on the DB, 2) the need to maintain list of field exclusions, 3) diverting from the standard Rails approach.

-I would recommend going with the Rails `lock_fingerprint` approach unless one of these advantages jump out at you for your particular use-case.
+I would recommend going with the Rails `lock_version` approach unless one of these advantages jump out at you for your particular use-case.

 ## Future Possibilities